 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit”- Aristotle

 The below quote is my postdoc mentor’s (Jim Specht) favorite one.

 “In theory, there is no difference between theory and practice, but in practice, there is” – Yogi Berra

 Updated (March 3, 2016)

 Yuri-second kitty.
 No more.

-I listen a lot to Biagi, D’Arienzo, Pugliese, Trolio, Canaro, and other cool and upbeat alternative music that can be danced with Argentine Tango.
-Tango music (and dance), I believe, refreshes my focus and provides a personal outlet.
+I listen a lot to Biagi, D’Arienzo, Pugliese, Trolio, Canaro, and other relaxed and upbeat alternative music possible for Argentine Tango.
+Tango music (and dance), I believe, refresh my focus and provides a personal outlet.
 Also, it allowed me to be actively part of a growing Tango community in Montana (and in the United States).
 Recently, I started DJ’ing to our local once- a-month-milonga in Kalispell, http://www.kalispelltango.com/.
 Care for Tanda during scientific meetings?

 The below video is a nicely done alternative Tango.